 Point of Pride

-The Sociology master’s program is at the gold standard level as described by the American Sociological Association, requiring extensive training in research methodologies and theory.
-Our program remains the only sociology program at a public university in Illinois requiring a master’s thesis of all students.
+The sociology master’s program is at the gold standard level as described by the American Sociological Association.
+Students get extensive training in research methodology and theory, making them well-prepared to work in an increasingly data-driven world.

 University Admission Requirements